Lilpiggie0522/git-note/git-note.md

 Go into the directory you wanna make it a git repository to:
 > $ cd FILE NAME

-## Make this direcotry a git repository (when inside the directory):
+## Make this directory a git repository (when inside the directory):

 > $ git init